virtualcitySYSTEMS/map-plugin-cli/README.md

 > Part of the [VC Map Project](https://github.com/virtualcitySYSTEMS/map-ui)

-> **Note: This documentation is for version 2, compatible with the [VC Map](https://github.com/virtualcitySYSTEMS/map-ui) v5.
+> Note: This documentation is for version @vcmap/ui 6.0.0, compatible with the [VC Map](https://github.com/virtualcitySYSTEMS/map-ui).
-> For documentation on version 1 compatible with VC Map v4, see [this tag](https://github.com/virtualcitySYSTEMS/map-plugin-cli/tree/v1.1.1)
+>
-> and be sure to install using `npm i -g @vcmap/plugin-cli@^1.1.0`**
+> [Migration Guide](https://github.com/virtualcitySYSTEMS/map-ui/blob/release-v6.0/MIGRATION_V6.md) for Plugins from @vcmap/ui 5.0.0

 The `@vcmap/plugin-cli` helps develop and build plugins for the **VC Map**.